es-progress/zephyr/docs/reference/disk-maps.md

 The next section(s) of a disk map is the `PARTITIONS`, which lists the partitions that are present on each disk.
 Each partition is listed on its own line, options are separated by whitespace.
-The section is named after the disk, such as `PARTITIONS_main` for the `main` disk (defined in the `DISKS` section), so you need a section for each disk.
+The section is named after the disk, such as `PARTITIONS_main` for the `main` disk (defined in the `DISKS` section), so you need a separate section for each disk.

 **Options**